 Intra Semester Assessment; The ISA tests carry 20 marks of the maximum marks allotted for the Course.
 The ISA is conducted twice in a given Semester, once through a written test, and the other by using alternate modes of evaluation including assignment/ presentation/others.

 Semester End Examination: SEE Examination carries 80 marks of the maximum marks allotted for the course.
-The written examination consists of six questions carrying 20 marks each.
-Question 1 is compulsory, and students are given a choice to answer any three of the five remaining questions.
+The written examination consists and services.